lucasedferreira/a-star-maze/README.md

 ```

 ## Showing the result
 After we find the best path, we just need tho show the result.
-In this case I just print on terminal the rat walking by.
+In this case I just print on terminal where the rat walk by.
 ![Showing result](./assets/solving_maze.gif)